Journeying to the East? We show you where to eat, shop, play and explore when you’re in the quaint heartlands of Tampines.

 Tampines 1, 10 Tampines Central 1, Singapore 529536

-Ok, so there’s another Ikea on Alexandra Road and one in Jurong but this branch is undoubtedly cooler.
+Ok, so there’s another Ikea on Alexandra Road and one in Jurong but this branch is undoubtedly the coolest.
 What’s not to love about the brand’s Scandinavian-style furniture and Swedish meatballs?
 Bonus: Courts and Giant hypermart are just a stone’s throw away – plus points for convenience!

 Ikea, 60 Tampines North Drive 2, Singapore 528764